CSIS Accelerator Series

 - Anticipate change and understand underlying motivators

 Modern businesses continuously face change, which can be disruptive, inefficient, and unsuccessful if not managed well from the beginning.
 Successful change requires leaders to build flexible and adaptive work cultures.
-From managing expectations to ensuring transparent communication, participants will learn how to manage change by effectively guiding and transitioning individuals, groups, and organizations.
+From managing expectations to ensuring transparent communication, participants will learn how to manage personal and organizational changes by effectively guiding and transitioning individuals, groups, and organizations.

-- Learn the role of communication and leadership in the process of change management
+- Learn the role of communication and leadership in the process of organizational change management

 - Help employees understand the benefits of change

-- Understand what tools are available to the USG, and the advantages and disadvantages of each
+- Understand what tools are available to assist with project management, and the advantages and disadvantages of each

 - Understand methodologies for conducting social science research

 - Learn how to design an appropriate research strategy with the help of a data collection plan